 Some remote job inspirations for you

 Today, remote work comprises many jobs, including project managers, software engineers, writers, graphic designers, accountants, attorneys, nurses, and many more.
 Note that many jobs may require you to have certain certifications.
-For example, to be a licensed nurse, you must either pass the NCLEX-RN or NCLEX-PN exam after graduating from nursing school.
+For example, to be a licensed nurse, you must pass the NCLEX-RN or NCLEX-PN exam after graduating from nursing school.